FrankPassalacqua88/Group_Project/README.md

 An initial provisional machine learning model, Random Forest, was explored by several team members to test for viability.
 This utilizes draft data and returns an initial accuracy rating of between 30-40%.
 The team discussed opportunities to improve this rating by merging and focusing on different data.
 Results of the improvements will be forthcoming as we progress.

-A link to the initial model can be found here: **ENTER LINK TO PROVISIONAL MACHINE LEARNING MODEL**
+A link to the initial model can be found here: [Provisional Machine Learning Model](https://github.com/FrankPassalacqua88/Olympic_Data_Analysis/blob/d011f619eddb42940fc4c106471e63a7da366733/fp/RandomForest-MedalPredictor.ipynb)

 ### Database